In recent years, remote working has been on the rise.

-With remote working set to become the mainstream way of working for now and foreseeable future, it certainly pays for organizations to improve the way they manage their remote teams.
+With remote working set to become the mainstream way of working for now and the foreseeable future, it certainly pays for organizations to improve the way they manage their remote teams.

-One of the best ways to start is by building a trusting, highly-accountable, transparent, and communicative culture while fully leveraging technology to enhance remote work productivity and efficiency.
+One of the best ways to start is by building a trusting, highly accountable, transparent, and communicative culture while fully leveraging technology to enhance remote work productivity and efficiency.

 Time tracking tools such as Apploye can help organizations keep their remote team functioning effectively and efficiently while maintaining visibility and accountability for workloads.